Books by Keyword: Coating

 This book presents contributions covering the more recent applications of Sol-Gel science.
 Ceramics and films produced from gels were among the first applications developed by early sol-gel researchers.
 The possibility of tailoring the structure, and controlling particle growth, has permitted ever more advanced materials to be obtained.
 Several other potential applications were foreseen fifteen to twenty year ago, but their realization became possible only after extensive research on precursors had enabled progress towards the preparation of new pre-forms.

-Pierre Steinmetz, Ian G. Wright, Alain Galerie, Dr. Daniel Monceau and Stéphane Mathieu
+Edited by: Pierre Steinmetz, Ian G. Wright, Alain Galerie, Dr. Daniel Monceau and Stéphane Mathieu

 Online since: September 2008